-For the past several years, Pennsylvania is the top ranked state for the most reported cases in the U.S. for Lyme Disease.
+For the past several years, Pennsylvania has been the top ranked state for the most reported cases in the U.S. for Lyme Disease.
 Lyme Disease is a bacterial infection transmitted to humans through the bites of infected deer ticks, especially by the nymphal deer tick.
-The nymphal deer tick is so small, that many people are not aware when they’ve been bitten by a tick and may not make a connection when they begin to experience symptoms.
+The nymphal deer tick is so small that many people are not aware when they’ve been bitten by a tick and may not make a connection when they begin to experience symptoms.
 Symptoms can include fever, headache, general achiness, swollen glands, fatigue, and a possible bullseye rash and symptoms may not appear for weeks, months, or even years after a tick bite.
-Children and youth are the most susceptible to Lyme Disease, and initial symptoms may go unrecognized and be considered normal childhood illnesses.
-By the time it is clear there is something wrong, the symptoms are often neurocognitive, usually showing up with behavior changes, changes in performance at school, and psychiatric issues (PA Lyme Resource Network, 2018).
+In young people, Lyme Disease may initially present as a typical acute illness and then resolve.
+Behavioral changes, changes in academic performance, and mental health concerns may then present after an acute illness that alerts parents that something else is going on (PA Lyme Resource Network, 2018).

 Prevention is key to avoiding a tick bite!
 Here are a few tips you can follow.

 - Wear protective clothing: Wear long sleeves and pants, tuck your pants into your socks, and wear light-colored clothing so that ticks are easier to spot.

 - Use insect repellent: Apply insect repellent containing DEET to your skin and clothing to repel ticks.

 - Check for ticks regularly: After spending time in tick-infected areas, check your body for ticks and remove any that you find promptly.

 - Avoid tick infested areas: Ticks thrive in tall grass, woods, and brush, so avoid walking in these areas when possible.

 - Keep your yard tick free: Keep your lawn mowed and trim tall grass and brush.
 Consider using tick control products to reduce the number of ticks in your yard.